 If permission is granted you will be able to proceed with your application for a Child Arrangements Order

-As for all court applications concerning children, the court will follow statutory guidelines laid down in section 1 of the Children Act 1989 when determining whether to grant a contact order to a grandparent.
-The welfare of the child is of paramount importance.
+As for all court applications concerning children, the welfare of the child is of paramount importance.